IndraGunawan/symfony-docs/service_container/definitions.rst

 The container will create the actual class instances based on the configuration in the definition.

-Normally, you would use YAML, XML or PHP to describe the service definitions.
+Normally, you would use YAML or PHP to describe the service definitions.
 But if you're doing advanced things with the service container, like working with a :doc:`Compiler Pass </service_container/compiler_passes>` or creating a :doc:`Dependency Injection Extension </bundles/extension>`, you may need to